Skip to content

 });

-The Administration UI can also edit LightNet languages through a root-level languages.json file.
+The Administration UI can also edit LightNet languages through a languages.json file at the root of your site.
 This is controlled by the experimental useLanguagesCollection option in lightnetSveltiaAdmin(...).

 Enable the experimental option in astro.config.mjs: